RegentDmitry/GettingAndCleaning/CodeBook.md

 ======================================================
 Contains data frame (108 rows of 68 variables)

-Same columns as in dataset, but all variables were summarized by (Subject,Activity) groups
+Same columns as in dataset, but all variables are averages grouped by Subject ans Activity columns